-There is a ton of great technology out there to help make your day-to-day life easier, including apps specifically to help with money-related matters.
-If you’re looking for the best personal finance tool for you, here are some of my favorites:
+There is a ton of great technology out there to help make your day-to-day life easier, including apps specifically made to help with money-related matters.
+If you’re looking for the best personal finance tool for you, here are some of my favorites.

 Best Personal Finance Tool Picks